mhornstein/dlbio/README.md

 However, we also provide all the code we made use of as part of the content of this project, along with instructions on how to run each.

+Please refer to the "Report.pdf" file for comprehensive explanations and details of all the experiments and their results.

 # Scripts and Their Purpose

 1. `evaluator.py`: used for training and evaluating the chosen neural networks architecture for an *individual* RBP.